Auburn, South Alabama square off in NIT

 Auburn, Alabama; Tuesday, 10 p.m.
 EDT

-BOTTOM LINE: Auburn and South Alabama play in the National Invitation Tournament.
+BOTTOM LINE: Auburn takes on South Alabama in the National Invitation Tournament.

-The Tigers’ record in SEC games is 8-12, and their record is 9-4 in non-conference games.
+The Tigers have gone 8-12 against SEC opponents, with a 9-4 record in non-conference play.
 Auburn is eighth in the SEC scoring 82.7 points while shooting 45.8% from the field.

-The Jaguars’ record in Sun Belt action is 11-8.
+The Jaguars are 11-8 in Sun Belt play.
 South Alabama ranks third in the Sun Belt shooting 34.8% from 3-point range.

-Auburn makes 45.8% of its shots from the field this season, which is 7.0 percentage points higher than South Alabama has allowed to its opponents (38.8%).
-South Alabama has shot at a 46.6% clip from the field this season, 0.3 percentage points higher than the 46.3% shooting opponents of Auburn have averaged.
+Auburn’s average of 7.9 made 3-pointers per game is 4.8 fewer made shots on average than the 12.7 per game South Alabama gives up.
+South Alabama has shot at a 46.6% rate from the field this season, 0.3 percentage points higher than the 46.3% shooting opponents of Auburn have averaged.

-TOP PERFORMERS: Keyshawn Hall is shooting 44.8% and averaging 19.8 points for the Tigers.
-Kevin Overton is averaging 2.9 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Keyshawn Hall is averaging 19.8 points and 6.6 rebounds for the Tigers.
+Tahaad Pettiford is averaging 19.5 points, four assists and 1.5 steals over the last 10 games.

-Chaze Harris is scoring 18.8 points per game and averaging 4.7 rebounds for the Jaguars.
-Adam Olsen is averaging 17.8 points and 3.9 rebounds over the last 10 games.
+Chaze Harris is shooting 53.9% and averaging 18.8 points for the Jaguars.
+Adam Olsen is averaging 4.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Tigers: 3-7, averaging 78.2 points, 31.5 rebounds, 11.1 assists, 6.1 steals and 3.9 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 81.6 points per game.